Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 So, open it up with nano, and let's start by trying to edit the following part of the code to report the number of unique resistance classes.

 ```
-# Create a Unix command to print out the number of unique subclasses resistance elements are detected for
+# Create a Unix command to print out the number of unique subclasses resistance elements are detected for.
+# To do this: 1) Select lines that have AMR (all caps)
+#             2) Use cut, sort, uniq and wc to get the number unique subclasses
 amr_count=$()

-#Report the number of resistance elements
 echo "Number of resistance elements detected: $amr_count"
 echo
 ```